All Episodes

 Then the IRS whistleblowers come out.

-That became plan option two or plan B. And that was the sweetheart deal that the judge actually took the time to read and said to the defense, have you ever seen a deal like this in your career?
+And that was the sweetheart deal that the judge actually took the time to read and said to the defense, have you ever seen a deal like this in your career?

-And they had to acknowledge no they did not.
+And they had to acknowledge, no, they did not.

-Uh at that point, then plan C came into place, and you know, after four years of slow walking this and allowing a statute of limitations to run out on very serious tax years involving the barisma years, uh, then plan C was oh, okay, I guess we will we'll make the same guy that was slow walking it and wanted to let Hunter off the hook, we'll turn him into a special prosecutor because we know he's the most likely to be on our side.
+And, you know, after four years of slow walking this and allowing a statute of limitations to run out on very serious tax years involving the burisma years, then Plan C was, oh, okay, I guess we'll make the same guy that was slow walking it and wanted to let Hunter off the hook.

 Am I wrong?